enansaif/LeetCode-FlashCards/README.md

 # LeetCode-FlashCards
 A Django web app for keeping track of solved questions for easy review.

+# How it works
+You only need to provide the problem link, a topic to group problems by, and your solutions to the problem.
+The app will automatically generate a page for each problems by making GraphQL queries to leetcode/graphql server.

 # Installation Guide

 ## Prerequisites